fauna/faunadb-csharp/README.md

 Fauna supports document streaming, where changes to a streamed document are pushed to all clients subscribing to that document.

-The streaming API is built using the Observer pattern which enable a subscriber to register with and receive notifications from a provider.
+The streaming API is built using the Observer pattern which enables a subscriber to register with and receive notifications from a provider.
 Provider is implemented within `StreamingEventHandler` class, and subscriber within `StreamingEventMonitor` class.

 The following example assumes that you have already created a `FaunaClient`.